wp-plugins/custom-banners/readme.txt

 3. This is the List of Banner Groups - from here you can Create, Edit, or Delete a Banner Group.

 == Changelog ==

+= 1.2.1 =
+* Adds ability to link the entire banner to the target URL, not just the call to action button.

 = 1.2 =
 * Adds support for Vertical Scrolling, Shuffling, Flipping, and Tiling.